MintedWithLovelace/MintedWithLovelace/dapp-smartcontracts/global-registry/README.md

 A secondary market can easily query the smartcontract address and compare the datums of the utxos, using a valid hash of the policy ID in question.
 When it finds a match, it simply compares the following:

-1. Does the "self" policy script data within the 777 metadata generate the same policy id as itself?
+1. Does the policy script data within the 777 metadata (under tag "self") generate the same policy id as the token itself (the policy ID of the 777 token)?
-2. Does the policy script data provided for the target policy within the 777 metadata generate the same policy id as itself?
+2. Does the policy script data provided for the target policy (under tag = target policyID) within the 777 metadata generate the same policy id as we expect/itself/it's tag name/the datum unhashed?
 3. Do the keyHashes match (did the same policy wallet create the target and THIS token)?

 If these conditions are true, the secondary market can extract the "rate" and the "addr" or list of "addr"s for royalty enforcement, even over a previously minted and locked policy, in a fully decentralized simple way.

+Because we are verifying that the keyHashes of both *this* royalty setting token with name "777" and our target policy id over which we wish to set the royalties match, we can then simply calculate the policy id from each of these embedded policy scripts and validate that the "self" one is equal to the actual 777 token's own policy ID and that the target one identified by it's expected policy id, truly calculates as such.

+Someone trying to "fake" a royalty setting token by simply minting with the metadata as outlined above, would fail this validation process as their minted token would not have a policy ID generated from the "self" script data (keyhash and height in our above example).
+This would prove they are not the owner of the target policy and do not have the right to set royalty over it.

 ## Testnet Proof of Concept